Nancy Drew: Sea of Darkness: Release

 The game was released on May 19, 2015, though pre-orders began on April 14, 2015.

 Reception

 Merlina McGovern from Adventure Gamers rated the game 3.5/5 stars by saying: "an intriguing mystery, strong acting, and a variety of interesting places to explore overcame the lack of proper puzzle integration for me.
 Sea of Darkness may not be the best Nancy Drew adventure in the series, but other than some frustrating progress blocks, I was happy to spend time wandering around a desolate, icy world exploring both the town and its people, uncovering and shedding light on the darkness".

+Common Sense Media rated the game 4/5 stars and said: "The last two Nancy Drew games have been plagued by lackluster locations, dull stories, and obscure puzzles, so it's great that Nancy Drew: Sea of Darkness does justice to the teenage sleuth.
+Though it suffers a bit from repetitiveness, it's a good deal more fun."

+Just Adventure graded the game A− and found the puzzles in the game "some of the best Her Interactive has created in a long while".